spiffdev/help-pages/pages/12.developer/03.rest-api/default.md

 |fontVariantId|UUID|No|The fontVariantId of the font that should be applied.
 This is not required when a default font has been configured in the workflow|

 ##Illustration
 An [illustration step](/spiff-concepts/step-types/add-illustrations) places a given illustration in to a design.
 Note that a valid Spiff asset URL must be provided.
+To add assets to spiff, log into your account in the [spiff hub](https://app.spiff.com.au) and go to Store => Assets => Illustrations => Create Asset.

 |Name|Type|Required|Descripiton|
 |----|----|